About Sewage Backup

 Causes of Sewage Backup

-- Heavy Rainfall: Excessive rainfall can overwhelm sewer systems, causing them to back up into buildings.
+- Sewer system overload: Excessive rainfall or flooding can overwhelm the sewer system, causing it to back up into buildings.

 Preventing Sewage Backup